Jollywatt/jollywatt.github.io/content/posts/entropy/entropy.typ

 #show math.slash: math.op
 #show math.tilde: math.class.with("normal")

+#title[Defining Entropy with a Composition Law]

 The mathematical definition of _entropy_ is often hard to motivate, coming across as rather mysterious.
-But it can be uniquely characterised with a very natural and pretty ‘composition law’, which anyone could come up with.
+But it can be uniquely characterised with a very natural and pretty 'composition law', which anyone could come up with.

 #html.hr()